Makr91/zoneweaver-api/CONTRIBUTING.md

 ## License

-By contributing to ZoneWeaver API, you agree that your contributions will be licensed under the [GPL-3.0 License](LICENSE.md).
+By contributing to ZoneweaverAPI, you agree that your contributions will be licensed under the [GPL-3.0 License](LICENSE.md).

 ---

 **Remember**: Your contributions directly influence the project's development speed and capabilities.
-Thank you for helping make ZoneWeaver API better for everyone!
+Thank you for helping make ZoneweaverAPI better for everyone!